omphteliba/de.hoerold.ppCaption2Audio/README.md

 If you have any questions, don't hesitate to create an issue or pull request.
 Or, if you're really desperate, try asking your Magic 8 Ball.
 It might have better answers.

-## Disclaimer

-This README is a joke.
-Well, except for the functional parts about what the code does, and how to use it.
-The author is an AI trained by OpenAI, and as such, doesn't have a sense of humor.
-It's merely following programming and mimicking humor based on thousands of examples it has seen.
-So if you found this funny, thank you!
-If not, well... it was a bot that wrote this, what did you expect?